Thirteen Facts About KJV Onlyism

 - Staunch Calvinist Theodore Beza was one of the editors of the Textus Receptus.
 The KJV translators had his changes, which included "If they shall fall away" in Heb.
 6:6.
 Such a misrendering helps to preserve Calvinism's perseverance of the saints.
 Adam Clarke's commentary shows the errors of that as being: (a) the word "If" was unjustly inserted and (b) the tense is aorist, meaning it should be translated in the past tense, "HAVE fallen away."
 Another distortion occurred at Heb.
 10:38!

 - The final critic who went over the whole KJV as editor was Dr. Miles Smith, who was a Calvinist.

 The Bible Alone Final Authority

 - Richard Thomson was one of the translators of the 1611 KJV.
 He was a known drunkard, who was never removed from the translating committee.

-- Few KJV Onlyites seem to realize that the 1611 KJV was not the first English Bible, neither is it the edition of the KJV that most read in our day.
+- Few KJV Onlyites seem to realize that the 1611 KJV was not the first English Bible, neither is the 1611 edition of the KJV the most common edition used in our day.

-See our exposť on Gail Riplinger for documentation.
+See our expose on Gail Riplinger for documentation.

 Please also see our open letter to KJV Only proponents.